Useful Notes / Wimbledon

 - The attempted rebrand of the highlights show in 2015, christened Wimbledon 2day, was not very well received (not least because it didn't feature much in the way of actual tennis) and underwent a very hasty Re Tool for the second week.
 This made the second series of W 1 A, broadcast earlier in 2015 and featuring an incompetent PR agency attempting to revamp the BBC's Wimbledon coverage, Hilarious in Hindsight.

-- Middle Sunday: The first Sunday is a rest day with no matches scheduled except in extreme circumstances (see the above Rain point for more info)
+- Middle Sunday: The first Sunday is a rest day with no matches scheduled except in extreme circumstances such as rain delays.

 - US TV coverage